The date for 2023 is SATURDAY 12th AUGUST.

-An aspirational baby ultra.
-It’s a tip-toe into ultra-distance running.
+The Crossing is an aspirational baby ultramarathon.
+It’s a tip-toe into ultra-distance trail running.
 But it’s far from easy..

-A fully marked course, two Aid Stations with food and refreshments, plus two drinks and refuelling stops.
+A fully marked course, two Aid Stations with food and refreshments, plus two drinks and refuelling stops along the way.

 Experience the wilderness of the High Moor, the beauty of the periphery.
-Visiting the 4 moorland villages of Belstone (start), Postbridge, Princetown, and South Brent (finish) and includes just 1,119 metres of ascent and 1,516m of descent.
+Visiting the 4 moorland villages of Belstone (start), Postbridge, Bellever, and Ivybridge (finish) and includes just 1,119 metres of ascent and 1,516m of descent.

-Registration 06:30-07:30 at South Brent Village Hall, with bus transfer 07:35 to the start at Belstone.
-As this is a linear route, a bus service is provided at an additional cost of £10 and can be purchased through the SiEntries system.
+Registration is at Ivybridge Rugby Club (the finish).
+As this is a linear, off-road route, a bus service is provided at an additional cost of £10 and can be purchased through the SiEntries system.

-Starting from Princetown in the heart of the Moor, the route takes in the last 13 miles of THE CROSSING, with big, wide open spaces, and traverses a remote moorland wilderness along the Abbot’s Way.
+Starting from Princetown in the heart of the Moor, the route takes in the last 15.5 miles of THE CROSSING, with big wide open spaces, and traverses a remote moorland wilderness along the Abbot’s Way.

 It’s a downhill route with a few surprisingly technical uphills.
-The route crosses the head of the Erme Valley and traverses the Erme canyons, with some interesting moorland vistas along the Abbots Way before the long descent into South Brent.
+The route crosses the head of the Erme Valley and traverses the Erme canyons, with some interesting moorland vistas along the Abbots Way before the long descent into Ivybridge.

 A real taste of Dartmoor trail running.